mtna/metasheet/README.md

 # metasheet

-A Python library for generating metadata around statistical and scientific datasets in various formats from an Excel or Google spreadsheet.
+A Python library for generating metadata and scripts around statistical and scientific datasets in various formats from an Excel or Google spreadsheet.

-Metasheet is aimed at supporting the [GO FAIR](https://www.go-fair.org/) initiative and the [DDI](https://www.ddialliance.org) specification by enabling users to rapidly and easily capture codebook like documentation, or maintain classifications, variables, and other resource banks.
+Metasheet is aimed at supporting the [GO FAIR](https://www.go-fair.org/) initiative by enabling users to rapidly and easily capture codebook like documentation, or maintain classifications, variables, and other resource banks using simple spreadsheets templates.
+This information is used by metasheet to generate various outputs such as and [DDI](https://www.ddialliance.org) XML, SQL scripts, and other useful files.
 Typical users are data librarians, SQL database administrators, and application developers.

-To use the tool, metadata managers or curators only need to be familiar with Google Sheet or Excel.
-Running the metasheet utility to generate various outputs requires Python 3 to be installed on your computer and being able to call metasheet form the command line.
+To use the tool, (meta)data managers or curators only need to be familiar with Google Sheet or Excel.
+Running the metasheet utility to generate various outputs requires Python 3 to be installed on your computer and being able to call metasheet from the command line.
 No Python knowledge or programming experience are required.

 Currently supported output formats include: